The Ideal Temperature for Your Wine Fridge [Detailed Guide]

 However, if you want to keep your bottles at serving temperature, just use the ranges above to determine what’s the best temperature for you.

 To reiterate, a single zone wine refrigerator is great for:

 - Readying one type of wine for serving

 A dual zone wine fridge is much more versatile.
 You can both store and chill or warm up bottles in the same appliance.

-Most dual zone wine coolers will require you to keep a compartment warmer than the other, typically the lower zone.
+Most dual zone wine fridges will require you to keep a compartment warmer than the other, typically the lower zone.